-GPS Coordinates Location Comments Υ N Comments 1 Has the vegetation to be removed d been clearly delineate ed?
-2 Has all trees / vegetation to be ref Areas sign posted & fenced off? tained been identified a and No-Go 3 If soil disturbance is to occur, hav controls (ESC) been installed? e erosion and sedimer tation 4 Have habitat trees and nests beel appropriately marked?
-If so, list h nd 5 Has the weed management strate communicated to site personnel? management controls.
-6 Has an unexpected finds procedure for threatened or endangered species been communicated to site personal, including stop works, notification and revised approval requirements?
-7 Have all pre-clearing checks for the as per project requirements been • and fauna 8 Will ecologist and/or fauna rescue clearing operations (e.g. for areas species/ protected environments) • • 9 Has a Permit to Clear been issued d? (attach a copy) Clearing Permit No Expiry 10 Have clearing workers been trained in relation to clearing boundary, stop work procedures, weed management, fauna handling procedures and other SHE controls?
-11 Additional comments/ requiremen ts Appr Name roval by Environmental Site Repr : Signature: D ate: :
+GPS Coordinates Location Comments Υ Ν Comments 1 Has the vegetation to be removed l been clearly delineate ed?
+2 Has all trees / vegetation to be retained been identified and No-Go Areas sign posted & fenced off?
+3 If soil disturbance is to occur, have erosion and sedimentation controls (ESC) been installed?
+4 Have habitat trees and nests been identified, recorded and appropriately marked?
+If so, list how identified: 5 Has the weed management strategy (including disposal) been communicated to site personnel?
+List pre-clearing weed management controls.
+6 Has an unexpected finds procedu species been communicated to si notification and revised approval r te personal, including s - 7 Have all pre-clearing checks for th as per project requirements been • and fauna 8 Will ecologist and/or fauna rescue clearing operations (e.g. for areas species/ protected environments) - 9 Has a Permit to Clear been issued d? (attach a copy) Clearing Permit No Date Expiry 10 11 Additional comments/ requiremen ts Appr Name oval by Environmental Site Repr : Signature: D ate: